-This means that the theoretical foundation of welfare law lies within both jurisprudence and the social sciences, and that research methods are taken from both disciplines.
-While the subject of welfare law has a strong coupling with various aspects of social work, it is limited in that the issues it raises are based on problems associated with welfare legislation and social rights.
+This means that the theoretical foundation of welfare law lies within both jurisprudence and the social sciences, and that research methods are taken from both areas.
+While the subject of welfare law has a strong connection to various aspects of social work, it is limited in that the issues it raises are based on problems associated with legislation and social rights.
 These may be based on an understanding of Swedish and international legislation and the determination of its contents, or on questions concerning the significance and consequences of the legislation for individuals and society.
-The programme thus spans several scientific fields.
+The programme thus spans several fields.

-The programme of doctoral education in welfare law is led by Professor Anna Lundberg, firstname.lastname@example.org, and is conducted in collaboration with other divisions within the Department of Social and Welfare Studies, the Division for Commercial and Business Law, and other universities.
+The doctoral programme in welfare law is led by Professor Anna Lundberg and is conducted in collaboration with other divisions within the Department of Culture and Society, the Division for Commercial and Business Law within the Department of Management and Engineering, and other universities.
 The researchers in welfare law are members of the Onati community.